On Robustness and Chain-of-Thought Consistency of RL-Finetuned VLMs: Related Work

 \paragraph{Spatial reasoning in MLLMs:} Beyond benchmarks, a growing line of work targets spatial reasoning directly by injecting explicit grounding and structure into VLMs.
 Region-aware models such as Ferret and its successor Ferret-v2 let the model refer to and ground arbitrary regions (points, boxes, free-form shapes) via hybrid coordinate–feature representations, substantially improving localization-heavy dialogue and alleviating object hallucination \citep{you2023ferret,ferretv2}.
 Shikra enables coordinate I/O in natural language to strengthen referential dialogue and location-sensitive QA \citep{chen2023shikra}, while Kosmos-2 integrates grounding tokens (Markdown-style links to boxes) and large-scale grounded corpora to couple text spans with object locations \citep{peng2023kosmos2}.
 Moving from 2D to 3D cues, SpatialRGPT augments VLMs with a region representation learned from 3D scene graphs and a depth plugin that improves relative direction/distance judgments \citep{cheng2024spatialrgpt}.
 Other methods add perception steps to the reasoning loop: Pink improves fine-grained perception (instance identity and relative positions) through referential-comprehension instruction tuning \citep{xuan2024pink}; VGR first detects relevant regions and then reasons over replayed evidence to reduce language-only shortcuts \citep{vgr2025}.
+Recent methods also explicitly connect reasoning steps to visual regions or process-level grounding signals; for example, VLM-R$^3$ performs region recognition, reasoning, and refinement to improve multimodal chain-of-thought grounding~\citep{jiang2026vlm}.
 Reasoning-based segmentation further ties intermediate segmentation to stepwise reasoning for spatial relations \citep{ning2025reasonseg}.
 Complementary to these model-side innovations, MM-Spatial proposes a unified benchmark that systematically evaluates multimodal reasoning across diverse spatial tasks, highlighting gaps in both perception and reasoning that persist across architectures \citep{daxberger2025mm}.
 Other evaluations continue to stress persistent gaps—e.g., longer multimodal chains can lower visual attention and amplify hallucination, and models can be more sensitive to textual than visual distractions \citep{liu2025more,liu2025distractions}.
+Complementary to robustness under perturbations, recent work also studies uncertainty and abstention in multimodal settings; CertainlyUncertain introduces a benchmark and metric for epistemic and aleatoric awareness in VQA and MLLMs, directly relating to questions of overconfidence and calibration under ambiguous or underspecified inputs~\citep{chandu2025certainlyuncertain}.
 Our study mirrors these conditions: we employ MC-style spatial tasks (3DSRBench, CV-Bench, Spatial-MM, WhatsUp) and introduce controlled Wrong-Think/Wrong-Caption cues to reveal over-reliance on language priors and weak visual grounding in RL-finetuned VLMs.

 Related to explicit grounding, a newer line of work explores interleaving visual and textual reasoning or ``thinking in images'', where models reason over continuous visual tokens or generate visual intermediates alongside text~\citep{deng2025emerging, qin2025chain, guo2025thinking, wu2025reinforcing}.
 Conceptually, these methods push beyond text-only CoT by making visual structure itself part of the reasoning substrate.